Ontario Turtle Tally

 Back to Snake Resources selection

-Snake Crossing Signs
+Wildlife Crossing Signs

 Snakes are often mistreated due to myths and fears, in some places they are intentionally targeted by drivers when crossing roads.
 This human persecution removes snakes from the population and leads to overall population declines.
 Adopt-A-Pond provides many opportunities to become involved in conserving Ontario's reptiles and informing others about the threats they face.
 If you live in an area with high snake road mortality you may be interested in a road awareness sign!